 npm start

-While this may seem like a simple app, it has all the components we need for most real-world apps, including:
+This simple app is a good example because it has all the functionality you need for most real-world apps, including:

 - Fetching data from an API